|

 The head is held in a natural position with the eyes focused straight

-and neck as relaxed as possible.
-Relaxation at top speed is the
+as relaxed as possible.
+Relaxation at top speed is the key to maintaining

-key to maintaining correct form.
-This is only accomplished through
+correct form.
+This is only accomplished through quality sprint workouts

 Coaching